heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 **Read on for an opportunity that might be interesting to you!**
 # Fellowship Opportunity April and May 2024 (2600 EUR/research employment with JKU's Open Innovation Center included)

 The cool thing is, for **any AI Bachelors or Masters students that want to get involved, especially,** that the fellowship offers both credits and money: 3 ECTS and 2 Months (April and May 2024) employment a 20 hrs/wk and 1299.60 EUR can be offered for continuous contributions in this time period.
-Since I am living at (KHG)[[KHG Linz: Katholische Hochschulgemeinde Linz (dioezese-linz.at)](https://www.dioezese-linz.at/khg/leben)], the academic catholic society in Linz, and the JKU center is right by OIC/LIFT_C geographically speaking, my idea is to advertize this to this community especially.
-(Professors at the backing institutes, IIS, Institute of Integrated Study at JKU, and FAW, Institute for Application-oriented Knowledge Processing, also at JKU) especially, might also nominate.)
+Since I am living at [KHG](https://www.dioezese-linz.at/khg/leben), the academic catholic society in Linz, and its JKU center is right by OIC/LIFT_C geographically speaking, my idea is to advertize this to this community especially.
+(Professors at two of the three backing institutes, IIS, Institute of Integrated Study at JKU, and FAW, Institute for Application-oriented Knowledge Processing, also at JKU), might also nominate.)

 **Nominations will happen by March 15th!** If interested please apply now (early March).
 # Applications: Apply Now!

 **These are done informally at KHG at this point.
 Just reach out to [Jack](mailto:jack.heseltine@gmail.com) now, +43 664 965 3008!
 We are doing this fast**, no paper application required.
 A resume if you have it would be nice, or reference projects, IF you have those, that is all: but this can be an entry to ML/scientific projects for you, to be sure.